Matt Watson (YouTuber): NASCAR sponsorship

 On May 19, 2021, Martins Motorsports, an American stock car racing team competing in the NASCAR Cup Series, announced that during the 2021 Coca-Cola 600 in North Carolina on May 30, SuperMega would serve as the primary sponsor of the team's No. 44 Chevrolet Camaro.
 Driven by Tommy Joe Martins, the car sported a SuperMega-themed livery during the race.
 Tommy Joe Martins said that YouTubers sponsoring a car was "incredibly different to anything [done before with a] NASCAR sponsorship".
-Michael Carey wrote for racing website TobyChristie that Watson and Magee's presence at the race could "place NASCAR in front of new eyes" and "help the sport grow into the younger demographic"—as well as bring attention to Martins Motorsports, who were in their sophomore season in the Cup Series and seen as an "underdog".
+Michael Carey wrote for racing website TobyChristie that Watson and Magee's presence at the race could "place NASCAR in front of new eyes" and "help the sport grow into the younger demographic"—as well as bring attention to Martins Motorsports, who were in their sophomore season in the Cup Series, and seen as an underdog.
 Tommy Joe Martins ultimately did not finish the race, retiring the car after 186 laps due to an accident.

 SuperMega Saves The Troops

 On December 7, 2021, Watson and Magee published a comedy fiction novel, SuperMega Saves the Troops, set in a Christian-themed alternate history universe.
 The book stars the duo themselves, in a scenario in which the United States Navy SEALs who were sent to Pakistan in 2011 to kill al-Qaeda leader Osama bin Laden became trapped, and then relied on Watson and Magee, "top servicemen" of Jesus Christ, to be saved and finish their mission.
-The novel's audiobook was narrated by Geno Samuel.

-2022 employee lawsuit
+2022 lawsuit against employee

-On March 28, 2022, in the Superior Court of Los Angeles County, Watson and Magee filed a lawsuit against their former employee, Jackson Tucker, for embezzlement of at least US$60,985.30 from SuperMega Prod., Inc. between January 2020 and February 2022.
+On March 28, 2022, in the Superior Court of Los Angeles County, Watson and Magee filed a lawsuit against their former employee, Jackson Tucker, for embezzlement of at least $60,985.30 from SuperMega Prod., Inc. between January 2020 and February 2022.
 They alleged Tucker, who had been SuperMega's social media manager, used the company's official credit card to continuously buy "unquestionably personal expenses"—such as Steely Dan-themed sweatpants—despite being entrusted to use it for specifically company-related expenses.
 In a case presided by Theresa M. Traber, SuperMega's lawyer Kelley Paul M. required that Tucker fully compensate the company for the charges.